Psyhackological/HeartBeat/README.md

 Get your heart racing with HeartBeat!
 This AI-powered machine learning project skips a beat to predict heart disease.
 It's like a cardio workout for your data, crunching numbers to keep your health in check.
 The system utilizes different machine learning models to make predictions and provides accuracy metrics for evaluation.

-## Main features
+## Main Features
-- Utilizes multiple machine learning models for heart disease prediction.
+- Utilizes various machine learning models for predicting heart disease.
-- Calculates the average age of patients in the dataset.
+- Computes the average age of patients present in the dataset.
-- Provides accuracy metrics and classification reports for each model.
+- Offers accuracy metrics and classification reports for evaluating each model's performance.

-Additionaly, project includes:
+Additionally, the project includes:
 - [x] Use of basic Python data structures:
     - [x] Lists
     - [x] Tuples